Key takeaways

 When accuracy meets opportunity

 Weather influences what people feel, try, and buy — opening up exciting possibilities for businesses.
-Explore how fall’s weather patterns can enhance your marketing playbook:
+Explore how fall’s weather patterns can enhance your seasonal marketing strategy:

 Fall health and wellness: allergy, cold, and flu season